need4deed-org/website/.gitlab/merge_request_templates/Default.md

 ### Documentation Updates

-- [] My code needs changes in the documentation
+- [ ] My code needs changes in the documentation

 ### Code Quality

-- [x] My code follows the project's style guidelines
+- [ ] My code follows the project's style guidelines

 ### Testing

-- [] I have added unit tests for the fixed scenario
+- [ ] I have added unit tests for the fixed scenario
-- [] The change needs end to end test coverage
+- [ ] The change needs end to end test coverage

-/assign me